mmcaulif/Cardio/README.md

 This is still heavily a work in progress and even many of the (poorly organised) stubs do not work with the current versions of the runner.
 Going forward I will be chipping away at streamlining, organising and documenting this repository when I get the chance!

 # Cardio basics
 This section will be overhauled at a later date, but now the gist of Cardio is the Runner class that gives you a simple interface that wraps the environment and then with one method, will step through the environment, collect transitions, and process them in your defined way.
 The runner supports n-step transitions, custom policies and custom processing.
-Currently the runner class is biased with off-policy algorithms in mind (altough fully supporting on-policy approaches too) but going forward it will be better balanced between the two.
+Currently the runner class is biased towards off-policy algorithms in mind (altough fully supporting on-policy approaches too) but going forward it will be better balanced between the two.

 # Big Refactor and prerequisites for release